Society of Food Chemistry

 Working groups

-Intensive, factual work is done primarily in the working groups.
-The results, which cover the entire breadth of food chemistry tasks, are widely recognized.
-They are particularly in demand for the standardization and validation of analytical methods, for the creation of guidelines for the German Food Code and for legislative projects by the federal government and the European Community.
+Intensive, subject-specific work is primarily carried out in the working groups.
+The results, which cover the entire spectrum of food chemistry, are widely recognized.
+They are particularly sought after for the standardization and validation of analytical methods, the development of guidelines for the German Food Code, and legislative projects at the federal and European Community levels.

 Regional associations

-In order to promote the professional and scientific exchange of ideas among its members, the Society of Food Chemistry is part of regional associations
+To promote the professional and scientific exchange of ideas among its members, the Society of Food Chemistry is divided into regional associations. structured, which hold scientific lecture events at regular intervals.

 LCh days